Grotesques, 2014, single channel HD video, 3:00 m:s, 16:9 format, audio, color

 Does anybody think those Italian frescoes just move a little bit when you are not looking?

 I perform on video things I am bad at, things that scare me, imagined and real fears.
 I perform all the characters and I have a level of performance anxiety that once was marked by crippling migraines and nausea.
 This image was shot over a year.
 Grotesques is named after the cave that once was Nero's palace in Rome, where this quilt like style of image arrangement was discovered by the Renaissance Italians.
 I like this name as it has come to mean "ugly" and "inappropriate" where once it described images cataloging order, beauty, color, property and possessions.
 This particular image describes many things: the least recognizable might be Rapunzel's wandering in the wastelands with her children in search of her missing prince.
 There is also a Venus Anadyomene shot on the coast in Haifa, an inappropriate dèjeuner sur l'herbe, coupling bugs, Magritte nesting dolls, a semi-naked Victory, and very clumsy yoga.
 I like to create improbable elisions of space within the image and in relation to other images.
 My process of piecing together an image is like a cut paper collage in which all the bits of paper contain moving images.

-I've been invited to present Grotesques as a full dome video in June at Currents Santa Fe, NM.
+Presented as a full dome video in June 2017 at Currents New Media Festival, Santa Fe, NM.